 If you buy the May 2023 edition of Gardener’s World magazine (out 13 April) you’ll get a card that’ll get you 2-4-1 entry to 416 gardens in the UK and Northern Ireland.

 - 12 English Heritage gardens

 The magazine costs £8.50 and you can buy it in shops or online (there’s £1.49 postage on this option).

 The pass is valid until 5 April 2024 and can be used as many times as you like.

 Theme park deals

-Check out my separate guide to paying less for theme park tickets such as Alton Towers and Legoland.
+Check out our separate guide to paying less for theme park tickets such as Alton Towers and Legoland.

 Kids membership offers

 There are more details on how these work further down the article.